MattRamb97/Enhanced-LCZ42-Ensembles-to-EdgeAI-Axelera-Metis/README.md

 **Implementation:**
 - Randomly selects 2 bands from MS and 1 from SAR
 - Concatenates into a 3-channel input

----

-## EnableGPU.m

-Utility to check and enable GPU usage.
-Automatically selects GPU if available.

 ## Citation